sam-nash/cypress-cucumber/README.md

 All the aws sdk code has been referenced from
 [AWS SDK for JavaScript V3 code examples](https://docs.amazonaws.cn/en_us/sdk-for-javascript/v3/developer-guide/javascript_code_examples.html).

+Read 📚 this [tutorial](https://link.medium.com/ZsRYkUGehxb) to learn how this is done.

 ## Cypress API Test Samples

 Generate & use varied test data for different test scenarios.